London, England , UK

 Exhibitions and Collections

-The museum’s vast Turbine Hall often hosts large-scale installations, and its permanent collection includes masterpieces of 20th-century art.
+The museum also stocks a vast Turbine Hall and often supplements this with large-scale installations as well as owns the masterpieces of 20th century-like Bridget Riley’s painting.
 The Tate Modern is also known for its rotating special exhibitions, which often feature cutting-edge contemporary artists.

 Westminster Abbey